Digital Equipment Corporation PDP–7/A - S#129

 Boeing (USA).

-Late in 2019 we found out from Jon Leech and Nathanael Motz that the Paul G. Allen PDPplanet collection at the Living Computer Museum (LCM website), Seattle, had received a donation of PDP–7 S#129 from Fred Yearian, a retired Boeing engineer who had acquired the system many years earlier from Boeing Surplus, and kept it in semi–running condition.
-Once at LCM it was checked out and repaired, and then used to boot and run UNIX V0, see the two LCM blog articles below –
+Late in 2019 we found out from Jon Leech and Nathanael Motz that the Paul G. Allen PDPplanet collection at the Living Computer Museum in Seattle, (as of July 2024 this site is offline), had received a donation of PDP–7 S#129 from Fred Yearian, a retired Boeing engineer who had acquired the system many years earlier from Boeing Surplus, and kept it in semi–running condition.
+Once at LCM it was checked out and repaired, and then used to boot and run UNIX V0, see the two LCM blog articles below – We have since heard that the LCM has ceased operation.

 Restoring UNIX v0 on a PDP–7: A look behind the scenes - November 1, 2019